-Most O and B stars are congregated into OB associations (Blaauw 1964) in which young low- (classical T Tauri stars, or CTTSs) and intermediate-mass (Herbig Ae/Be stars,

-1Institute of Astronomy, National Central University, 300 Jungda Road, Jungli 32054, Taiwan or HAeBe) stellar groups are also found (see the review by Briceño et al. 2006).
+Most O and B stars are congregated in OB associations (Blaauw 1964) in which young low- (classical T Tauri stars, or CTTSs) and intermediate-mass (Herbig Ae/Be stars, or HAeBe) stellar groups are also found (see the review by Briceño et al. 2006).
 What is the relationship between the formation of massive stars and that of low-mass stars?
 Does star formation in an OB association proceed in a bimodal manner for massive and for low-mass stellar groups?
 If so, which group would form first?
 It is noted that massive stars have a profound influence on the surrounding molecular clouds.
 On the one hand, the radiation and energetic wind from a massive star could cause the evaporation of nearby clouds, hence terminating the star formation processes.
-On the other hand, the massive star could provide "just the touch" needed to prompt the collapse of a molecular cloud which otherwise may not contract and fragment spontaneously.
+On the other hand, the massive star could provide "just the touch" needed to prompt the collapse of a molecular cloud that otherwise may not contract and fragment spontaneously.
 Do massive stars play primarily a destructive or promotional role in star formation in a molecular cloud?
 Herbig (1962) suggests that low- and intermediate-mass stars form first in an OB association, but soon after massive O stars appear, the cloud is disrupted, which hinders further star formation.
 Alternatively, Elmegreen & Lada (1977) and Lada (1987) propose that low-mass stars form first out of cloud fragments and are distributed throughout the entire molecular cloud.
 Once the O stars form, their expanding ionization fronts (I-fronts) then play a constructive role in inciting a sequence of star formation in neighboring molecular clouds.